andifalk/cloud-security-workshop/README.md

 ```

 __Important:__
 Please check that all indents are correct.
-Otherwise you may get strange runtime errors when starting
+Otherwise, you may get strange runtime errors when starting
 the application.

 #### Step 3: Change security configuration for resource server